artemiusgreat/Terminal-Desktop/README.md

 # Disclaimer

 The app is in active development state and can be updated without any notice.
+May contain references to other apps in [this list](https://github.com/Indemos) that were NOT included in the current repository.

 # Structure